TakaRuangshawk/pcscThaiNationalCard/README.md

 	}

 Thai National Card Example

 	using System;
+        using ThaiNationalIDCard;using System;
 	using ThaiNationalIDCard;
+	using System.Drawing;
+	using System.IO;
+	using System.Drawing.Imaging;
         namespace pcscThaiNationalCard{
           internal class ThaiNationalCard{
               public void readCard(){
                 ThaiIDCard idcard = new ThaiIDCard();